Editor's choice: EDvestinU Private Student Loans

 If you have any trouble with your application or can’t find an answer to a question online, you can reach out to its customer service team any day of the week by phone or live chat.
 In addition to private student loans, Credible offers personal loans and student loan refinancing products.

 Read our review of Credible private student loans

-In 2011, three MBA students founded CommonBond with the mission of simplifying the process of getting a private student loan.
-Now you can apply online to get funding for your undergraduate and graduate degrees through CommonBond like any other private student loan provider.
+You can apply online to get funding for your undergraduate and graduate degrees through CommonBond like any other private student loan provider.
 But its MBA student loans are what really set it apart.

 In an effort to help consumers borrow wisely, LendingTree also has lots of free educational resources on its site.
 Not sure if you have the credit to qualify without a cosigner?
 You can find out what yours is by using its free credit score tool.

 Read our review of LendingTree private student loans

 |Citizens Bank||Multi-year approval means you can get approved for funds for your entire degree with one application||1.04%||$1,000 to $295,000||Up to 15 years||Age of majority in your state, be enrolled at least half-time at an eligible school, US citizen or resident, good credit||Yes|

 |Ascent||Maximum loan amount is almost twice as high as other lenders||1.82%||$2,001–$200,000||5 years–15 years||US citizen or permanent resident, annual income of at least $24,000, strong credit, attend an eligible school at least half-time.||Yes|

 |Discover||Gives cash rewards for good grades||1.24%||Up to 100% of your cost of attendance, certified by your school||5–20 years||Enrolled at least half-time in a degree-granting program, make satisfactory academic progress, US citizen or permanent resident, at least 16, good credit.||Yes|